ctnava/rxtechnotes/6_community_pharmacy.md

 - **Mass Merchandiser Pharmacies**: Large retail chains like Walmart, KMart, or Costco that have in-store pharmacies.
 - **Food Store Pharmacies**: Grocery chains such as Publix or Wegmans that include pharmacy departments.

+## Interpersonal Activities

+Strong communication skills are essential in community pharmacy settings.

+- Listen actively and make eye contact
+- Repeat the customer's concerns to confirm understanding
+- Use a positive, respectful tone
+- Refer to the patient by name
+- Identify the pharmacy when answering the phone
+- Follow facility procedures
+- Refer clinical questions or concerns to the pharmacist

+### At the Counter

+Pharmacy technicians:

+- Receive and enter prescriptions accurately
+- Verify insurance and assist with billing issues
+- Retrieve and ring up prescriptions
+- Direct patients to the pharmacist for required counseling
+- Manage front-end sales for pharmacy-related items

+> **Combat Methamphetamine Epidemic Act (CMEA, 2005)**: Requires that pseudoephedrine-containing products be sold only in person, not through drive-thru.
+Purchasers must present ID, sign a logbook, and stay within purchase limits.

+### On the Phone

+Pharmacy technicians may:

+- Answer general questions about prescription status or store services
+- Take refill requests from patients or automated systems
+- Contact prescribers for refill authorizations or clarification
+- Relay messages or hand off the call to the pharmacist
+- Maintain a professional and courteous tone at all times

+> All phone conversations involving patient information are subject to **HIPAA** privacy standards.

 ## Services Offered

 ### Walk-In Clinics